 Based on the above definition (when the word violence is used correctly to mean aggressive force), pacifism precludes war and violence, but it does not preclude self-defense, making it nearly synonymous with the word non-aggression.

-The non-aggression principle is the brainchild of the brilliant philosopher Robert Nozik, but it has its roots in older philsophical traditions going back to the Enlightenment and beyond.
+The non-aggression principle is the brainchild of the brilliant philosopher Robert Nozik, but it has its roots in older philsophical traditions going back to Locke during the Enlightenment and beyond.
+Locke argues in his 2nd Treatise on Civil Government that "Being all equal and independent, no one ought to harm another in his life, health, liberty, or posessions."

-I mentioned earlier that there are two meta-ethical positions that many people have regarding the use of violence and force.
+I mentioned earlier that there are generally two meta-ethical positions that average people tend to have regarding the use of violence.
 The first is what I will call the pro-aggression position, and the second is what I will call the naïve pacifist position.
-Each of these positions are unreasonable and unethical.
 Let’s examine both in more detail.

 The Pro-Aggression Position